Chymyst/chymyst-core/docs/chymyst02.md

 We will now consider a task called “Parallel Or”; this is somewhat similar to the “first result” task considered above.

 The task is to create a new blocking molecule `parallelOr` from two given blocking molecules `f` and `g` that return a reply value of `Boolean` type.
-We would like to inject both `f` and `g` together and wait until a reply value is received.
+We would like to emit both `f` and `g` together and wait until a reply value is received.
 The `parallelOr` should reply with `true` as soon as one of the blocking molecules `f` and `g` returns `true`.
 If both `f` and `g` return `false` then `parallelOr` will also return `false`.
 If both molecules `f` and `g` block (or one of them returns `false` while the other blocks) then `parallelOr` will block as well.